shamzinator-ai/nps-survey-analyzer-/README.md

 - Intermediate results saved after each processing batch.
 - Automatically resume processing from the last completed row on startup.
 - Clear cached data for the uploaded survey using the **Clear Cached Data** button.
+- Toggle to switch all text to black and buttons to blue.

 ## Requirements